udayteki/AI-Model-Testing-UI/docs/create-flows.md

-# 🎨 Creating Flows
+# Creating Flows

 Creating flows with LangFlow is easy.
 Simply drag sidebar components onto the canvas and connect them together to create your pipeline.
-LangFlow provides a range of [LangChain components](https://langchain.readthedocs.io/en/latest/reference.html){.internal-link target=_blank} to choose from, including LLMs, prompt serializers, agents, and chains.
+LangFlow provides a range of [LangChain components](https://langchain.readthedocs.io/en/latest/reference.html){.internal-link target=\_blank} to choose from, including LLMs, prompt serializers, agents, and chains.

 <br>